 Many of us LOVE massage right?
 I do!
 When you are growing a baby there are so many changes your body makes to ensure that happens perfectly.
 Sometimes these changes can cause some discomfort for Mom.
-If you have had questions about getting any form of bodywork while pregnant I hope this helps in answering those questions.
+If you have had questions about getting any form of bodywork while pregnant this will be helpful.

 How often should I receive massage when I am pregnant?

 Each pregnancy and each body is different, so I can not answer this for everyone.
 I like to recommend once a month for the first and second trimester and then, more often during the 3rd trimester.
 Many Moms opt for one per week for the last 4-6 weeks.
 Listen to your body, it is very much up to what you feel you need most.

 Massage when approaching your estimated due date is wonderful for you and for baby.
 I like to call this a Labor Encouraging Massage.
 There are many great benefits of massage at this time especially.
 General stress relief, relaxing tight and tense muscles, as well as working on those points that could encourage the body to be ready for your baby to come.
 Many women like to schedule something on their due date to have something to look forward to, other than a baby of course.
 Massage is a lovely way to prepare your body for the experience of your baby’s birth day.
 Always consult your provider if you have special circumstances.